rossetti/KSLBook/docs/06-Chapter6.md

 - Completed - The process coroutine has exited normally from the process routine or reached the end of the process routine.
 Once completed the coroutine is finished.
 - Terminated - The process coroutine has exited abnormally via an error or exception or the user has directly terminated the process.
 Once terminated the coroutine is finished.

 When a process coroutine exits normally the process coroutine is placed in the completed state.
-Then, the `ProcessModel` checks to see if there are additional processes to execute within the entity's process sequence.
-If there are, then the next process is automatically started.
-If there are no additional processes in the sequence, the entity is disposed.
+Then, the `ProcessModel` checks if the entity has a next process to start.
+This check occurs via the `determineNextProcess()` function of the entity.
+If the entity has been specified to use its process sequence via its `useProcessSequence` property, then the process sequence will be used to determine the next process to activate.
+If the entity is not using its process sequence, then the entity will not automatically start the next process.
+The user can also override the `determineNextProcess()` function and directly determine the next process to start.
+The default behavior is to not follow a process sequence such that no new process will be started (automatically).

 If the entity is executing a process and the process is suspended, then the process routine may be terminated.
 This causes the currently suspended process to exit, essentially with an error condition.
 No further programming statements within the process coroutine will execute.
 The process ends (placed in the terminated state).
 All resources that the entity has allocated will be deallocated.
 If the entity was waiting in a queue, the entity is removed from the queue and no statistics are collected on its queueing.
 If the entity is experiencing a delay, then the event associated with the delay is cancelled.
 If the entity has additional processes in its process sequence they are not automatically executed.
 If the user requires specific behavior to occur for the entity after termination, then the user should override the Entity's `handleTerminatedProcess()` function to supply specific logic.
 Termination happens immediately, with no time delay.